Komatsu’s largest hydraulic mining excavator arrives in Canada

 Suncor's Fort Hills mine is the first operation worldwide to deploy the PC9000.
 A second unit is expected to arrive in July 2025, with more machines planned for delivery in 2026.

-With a total machine weight of approximately 900 tonnes, the PC9000 now stands as the largest hydraulic excavator in Komatsu's portfolio and one of the most substantial hydraulic shovels in the 900-tonne class currently available on the global market.
+With a total machine weight of approximately 900 tonnes, Komatsu's largest hydraulic mining excavator now stands as the largest hydraulic excavator in Komatsu's portfolio and one of the most substantial hydraulic shovels in the 900-tonne class currently available on the global market.

 The Komatsu PC9000 is purpose-built for large-scale efficiency in high-production mining.
 Engineered as a five-pass match for Komatsu's 980E ultra-class haul trucks, this combination enables fast, double-sided loading to support autonomous haulage systems (AHS) — an increasingly common feature in modern mining operations.

-With extended reach, higher digging forces, and an oversized bucket, the PC9000 delivers faster cycle times and lower cost-per-tonne performance — key advantages for oil sands producers.
+With extended reach, higher digging forces, and an oversized bucket, significantly improving cycle times and lower cost-per-tonne performance — the PC9000 presents operational excellence for mining operations.

 Collaboration drives the PC9000's design and innovation